Disguise for Murder: Plot

 The next morning, he receives a phone call in which a male voice summons him to a particular address that night.
 Upon arrival, he is tied to a chair and relieved of his gun by Skinny and W-J, two men working for the murderer.
 Archie offers to keep silent on Cynthia's murder in exchange for $50,000 and warns that Wolfe will give all information on the case to the police if he does not return home safely by midnight.
 He announces the murderer's identity to Skinny and W-J as Mrs. Carlisle, disguised as a man; these two manage to restrain her, but she shoots and wounds both Archie and W-J.

 Once the case is closed and the office has been unsealed, Wolfe explains to Cramer the details that allowed him to deduce Mrs. Carlisle's guilt.
 Cynthia had said to Archie that she never would have recognized Doris' killer among the guests in the orchid rooms if he had not been wearing his hat.
 All of the men had left their hats in the front room when they arrived, but the women kept theirs on.
-Wolfe realized from Cynthia's statement that the culprit was a woman who had disguised herself on the day of Doris' murder, and who had kept he hat on during the Manhattan Flower Club gathering out of habit.
+Wolfe realized from Cynthia's statement that the culprit was a woman who had disguised herself on the day of Doris' murder, and who had kept her hat on during the Manhattan Flower Club gathering out of habit.
 Mimi and Mrs. Carlisle were the only women who stayed until the body was found, and Mimi's build would have made it difficult to pass herself off convincingly as a man.
 Carlisle had been paying Doris' rent and carrying on a love affair with her, and Mrs. Carlisle donned his clothing and acquired a key in order to enter the apartment and kill her out of jealousy.